 The WAi Championship qualifiers were held over a nine-day period from December 9 to 17.
 To participate in the qualifiers, all you had to do was log in to WAi, try it out, and share your thoughts!

-If you find any errors or areas that need improvement, please submit them via “Leave Feedback.”
-You can also earn points by participating in quizzes and daily check-ins within the app.
+If you find any errors or areas for improvement, please submit them via “Leave Feedback.”
+You can also earn points by participating in quizzes and attendance checks within the app.

 The quizzes were created based on the ‘KMS’ (Knowledge Management System), a service policy guide that outlines Wadizpolicies and operational standards.
-What if you’re unsure of the answer?
+Not sure of the answer?
 You could ask WAi and find the answer through conversation.

 For this WAi Championship, our Technology Development Team developed a Flutter-based "WAi" app specifically for team members.
 We’ve captured a video showcasing the "WAi" app, which played a key role in the event.